-During this unprecedented time, Learn International is working closely with our university partners, students and providers on how maneuver to adapt to COVID-19 with all programming.
+During this unprecedented time, Learn International is working closely with our university partners, students and providers on how to maneuver to adapt to COVID-19 with all programming.

 We are updating our terms and conditions (refund and cancellation policies) for future study abroad travel and will remain as flexible as possible with dates and deadlines.

 Students traveling to other locations, must speak with an LI Coordinator about questions related to quarantine.
-Please research and review each country’s regulations in relation to quarantine.
-We will help guide you as much as possible but ultimately it is the responsibility of the student to know the regulations prior to departure.
+Please research and review each country’s regulations in relation to quarantine and vaccination requirements.

 As with everything in life study abroad programming/travel comes with inherent risks.
 Here’s what we’re doing to reduce risk and make your programme as safe as we possibly can.

 For programmes starting 2020:

 Please note: All students participating on a Learn International programme should obtain international health insurance and travel insurance that covers both cancellation and medical treatment required due to COVID-19.

 Please note: All refund requests require the following documentation:

 All cancellations from 61+ days prior to the start of your programme will be subject to the following refund schedule:

 All cancellations between 31-60 days from the start of your programme will be subject to the following refund schedule: